inet-framework/inet/showcases/emulation/basic/doc/index.rst

 The receiver node's Ethernet interface reads ``veth1`` and the ECHO REQUEST message is passed forward inside the simulation.
 The receiver host gets the message and replies to it.
 The :ned:`ExtLowerEthernetInterface` of the receiver host writes the message into the veth device, which is then sent to the sender host in the real OS.
-The results are saved into the ``ping.out`` file.

 .. figure:: imgs/ExtLowerEthernetInterfaceInReceiver_embedded_text.svg
    :width: 100%